erogaki-dev/erogaki/redis_flows.md

 process the image

-#### if procesing was sucessful: make image processing request for DeepCreamPy
+#### if procesing was sucessful: make image processing request for DeepCreamPy-erogaki-wrapper

 redis: